Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

 SearchClient client = new SearchClient(endpoint, indexName, credential);
 ```

-There are three ways to interact with the data returned from a search query.
+There are two ways to interact with the data returned from a search query.
 Let's explore them with a search for a "luxury" hotel.

 #### Use `SearchDocument` like a dictionary